Blue Bombers Forum

 Post by: Throw Long Bannatyne on February 11, 2026, 06:31:18 PM

-Quote from: Blue In BC on Today at 05:53:50 PMTrue enough.
+Quote from: Blue In BC on February 11, 2026, 05:53:50 PMTrue enough.
 I don't know what the coaches see or don't see in practice to move someone up or down.
 We have 18 LB's listed out of 87 players on the roster.
 That's tough on all of them.

 It's too bad the draft choices didn't get more reps last year but it is what it is and I don't know why those decisions were made.